---

 Brazil determines tax residency based on physical presence.
 If you spend **183 or more days** within any consecutive 12-month period in Brazil, you become a **Brazilian tax resident**.
 This applies regardless of your visa type, including the VITEM XIV Digital Nomad Visa.

-The 183-day count is cumulative — it doesn't reset on January 1st.
+The 183-day count is cumulative.
+It doesn't reset on January 1st.
 Brazil counts rolling 12-month windows.
 A weekend trip to Argentina doesn't stop the clock either; only full days outside Brazil are excluded from the count.

 Important: The 183-day rule is based on physical presence, not calendar years.
 If you arrive in Brazil on August 1, 2025 and stay through February 2026, you've hit 183+ days within a 12-month window and become a tax resident in 2026.